uriel0byte/IT-Learning-Journey-urielbyte/TryHackMe/Challenges/CTF collection Vol.1.md

 No downloadable file, no ciphered or encoded text.
 Huh .......

 ## Steps
 1. The name says "comment".
-I think of comment in html langauge that make certain words or phrases unreadable by the browser or basically just a comment for developer to write something.
+I think of comment in HTML langauge that make certain words or phrases unreadable by the browser or basically just a comment for developer to write something.
 2. Right click on the Task 10 block.
 Click Inspect or just F12.
 3. And there is a section that has a flag.